justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Regex.md

 # Match digit pattern, like a phone number using quantifier
 \d{3}-\d{3}-\d{4}

-# Match exactly 4 word characters
+# Match exactly 4 word characters with ^ for start with and $ for end with
 ^\w{4}$

 # Match non digits